bitwaylabs/networks/mainnet/bitway/upgrade_v2.0.0.md

 Please follow the steps below:

  1. Stop the chain bitway-1.
- 2. Re-download the genesis.json file.
+ 2. Re-download the genesis.json file with chainId 'bitway'.
  3. Reset the node and restart it.

 ## Links